 This review first appeared in the Christian Research Journal, volume 28, number 1 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The title of Evans’s book is misleading.
 The American Prophecies contains a wealth of information that readers may find interesting and even useful, yet in its 310 pages, including two appendices, there is nothing that resembles an exposition of biblical prophecies about America.
 The author, instead, develops three separate strands of thought and attempts to weave them together at certain points.